CodeCary80/travel-food-cms/README.md

 ## Project Overview
 The **Travel Food CMS** is a comprehensive web application that manages travel destinations, restaurants, orders, and users to provide a seamless food ordering experience for travelers.
 Built with **ASP.NET Core**, the system demonstrates entity relationships using both a **Web API** for backend functionality and **MVC** for the user interface.

+## Team Contributions
+Sonia worked on implementing all the MVC and API controllers.
+Tianrui Zhu focused on the data models, view models, DTOs, database context, views, and overall system architecture.

 ---

 ## Controllers and Views